KI7MT/wspr-analytics/java/CsvDownload/README.md

 # Java Examples

-This folder holds various Java Apps used in process WSPR files. the primary use for Java in the project will be dealing with Avro files formats and  schemas.
+This folder holds a basic Java App used to download WSPR CSV files.

+The primary use for Java in this project will be dealing with Avro files formats and schemas.

 At present, all this app does is download a CSV from [WSPRNet][] You can change what file is pulls by editing the script itself.